Riley: How long do I have to live in my father's world? Cory: Until you make it yours.

 Call Forward: "Girl Meets 1961" reveals that Riley, Maya, Lucas & Farkle all had a Great-Grandparent living in New York in 1961, and that they all met on December 14, 1961.
 Whilst they didn't stay connected, Maya's Great-Grandmother May Clutterbucket is revealed to be the explanation for the name of Riley's mother, Topanga; and Riley's Great-Grandmother Rosie McGee had a similar "Chick.
 Down here I'm a chick." exchange with Farkle's Great-Grandfather Ginsburg to one Riley had in the pilot.

 The Cameo: In the pilot, posters of Mr. Feeny are seen in the New York subway.
 At the end of the episode Cory imagines him next to one saying "Well done, Mr. Matthews".

-Childhood Friend Romance: The Generation Xerox vibe is in full force for Corey, who can see this already in a possible future for Riley and Lucas.
-What really sells this is how he laughs off Farkle's crush on Riley, but (in Girl Meets Boy) he gets visibly flustered when Lucas gets paired with Riley on an assignment, and he alludes to his own story with Topanga as he talks to Maya about watching over her.
+Childhood Friend Romance: The Generation Xerox vibe is in full force for Cory, who can see this already in a possible future for Riley and Lucas.
+What really sells this is how he laughs off Farkle's crush on Riley, but (in "Girl Meets Boy") he gets visibly flustered when Lucas gets paired with Riley on an assignment, and he alludes to his own story with Topanga as he talks to Maya about watching over her.

-Cory combines the roles of his father, Mr Feeny & Mr Turner from the original series (Father, mentor to the kids, and young teacher still learning his craft) with his own Character Development from Boy Meets World.
+Cory combines the roles of his father, Mr Feeny & Mr Turner from the original series (father, mentor to the kids, and young teacher still learning his craft) with his own Character Development from Boy Meets World.